smarter-sh/community/github-management/README.md

 We have created a number of tools to help with the management of or Github repositories and organizations:
-- [prow](https://sigs.k8s.io/prow/pkg): Prow is our system for handling GitHub events and commands for Kubernetes.
+- [prow](https://sigs.k8s.io/prow/pkg): Prow is our system for handling GitHub events and commands for Smarter.
 It is comprised of a number of modules/plugins.
 A couple key ones for GitHub management are below, but a full list of commands is available [here](https://go.k8s.io/bot-commands)
   - [branchprotector](https://sigs.k8s.io/prow/cmd/branchprotector):